 Thoughts for Christian Women who have had an abortion on Forgiveness:

-I want to share some encouraging words to you if you have had an abortion and are now a Christian – there is no sin beyond the reach of God's grace.
+I want to share some encouraging words to you if you have had an abortion and are now a Christian – there is no sin beyond the reach of God’s grace.
 God sees us at our worst and still loves us.
-True freedom and forgiveness is only found through a relationship with Jesus Christ.
-If you find yourself feeling unforgiven it's time to go back to the truths of God's Word and remind yourself as it says in Romans 8:1 – “Therefore, there is now no condemnation for those who are in Christ Jesus.”
+True freedom and forgiveness are only found through a relationship with Jesus Christ.
+If you find yourself feeling unforgiven it’s time to go back to the truths of God’s Word and remind yourself as it says in Romans 8:1 – “Therefore, there is now no condemnation for those who are in Christ Jesus.”

 My Abortion Testimony on Haven Today’s Radio Program